 Since 1991, the region has moved from landfill operations within each County to transfer operations with disposal outside of the region.
 In addition, since 1991, a regional authority has been established.
 This Authority has the oversight of the plan and control of the transfer operations.
 The Authority is responsible for the following activities:

 Financing of the transfer stations.
 The Authority took out $3,000,000 in bonds in 1993 to cover the estimated cost of the construction of the three stations.
 These bonds were refinanced in 2001 leaving the Authority with a $2,356,400 debt.
-Final payment on the debt service on the transfer stations is scheduled for December 1, 2008.
+Final payment on this initial bond was completed on December 1, 2008.
+In 2009, the Authority reviewed the conditions of all three facilities and decided to secure a bond for $1.3 million for rehabilitating the facilities.
+In 2010 all work was completed for extending the life of the facilities for fifteen additional years.
+Final payment on the 2009 Bond was completed in November 2015.

 Oversight of and provision of funding to the Counties for the operations of the transfer stations.
-The Authority pays each locality $75,000 per year to operate the transfer stations.
-The localities can chose to operate the facility themselves or to privatize the operations.
+The localities can chose to provide manpower or to privatize the manpower for day to day operations.
 Only Russell County has privatized their operations.

 Collecting revenues from the Counties for use of the transfer stations.